bodkan/smbe2021/README.md

 **Authors:** Martin Petr, Benjamin C. Haller, Peter L. Ralph, Fernando Racimo

+## Running the code from our poster

-First of all, you can open an RStudio session with the example script from our poster in your browser (no installation needed):
+You can open an RStudio session with the example script from our poster directly in your web browser (no installation needed):

 [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/bodkan/smbe2021/main?urlpath=rstudio)

-In case the binder appears to be starting very slowly, please be patient.
-We used a freely available binder cloud server which can sometimes take a minute to load up.
+In case the binder cloud instance appears to be starting very slowly, please be patient.
+The binder cloud server can sometimes take a minute to load up.

 ## Project website